Our history

 2010

 Between 2010 and 2014, the Christmas market attracted nearly 2 million visitors per year.
-The diversification of offerings and the emergence of themed markets reinforced the prestige and European reputation of Strasbourg, the Christmas Capital.
+The diversification of offerings and the emergence of themed markets have bolstered the prestige and European influence of Strasbourg, the Christmas Capital.

 -